 Paulhan, the impetus for Aury’s cri de coeur, was one of France’s leading intellectuals and the publisher of the preeminent literary journal Nouvelle Revue Française.
 His affair with Aury lasted thirty years, until his death in 1968.
 Throughout their relationship, Paulhan remained married to his second wife, Germaine, who had Parkinson’s disease.
 She was well aware of her husband’s philandering, which he expected her to tolerate without protest.
 And Aury was not his only mistress.
 After his death, his daughter-in-law remembered him as “quite the ladies’ man.”
 (It’s interesting that Aury used precisely the same phrase in recalling her own father.)

 When she met Paulhan, Aury was in her early thirties and he was in his fifties.
-(She was born in 1907; he was born in 1884.)
+(He was twenty-three years older than her.)
 She’d been married briefly and had a son, Philippe.
 Her father, an acquaintance of Paulhan, had introduced them.
 At the time, she was hoping to publish a collection of sixteenth- and seventeenth-century French religious poetry, and Paulhan was an editor at the distinguished publishing house Gallimard.
 She did not describe their meeting as love at first sight.
-“It was slow, but it went very—efficiently,” she said, recalling her initial impression of him as handsome, charming, and funny.
-They bonded through shared intellectual passion; during the Nazi occupation of France, while doing work for the Resistance, they became lovers.
+“It was slow, but it went very—efficiently,” she said, recalling her initial impression of him as handsome, charming, and funny, and they became lovers in 1947.
 “Dominique Aury was fascinated by intelligence,” a friend recalled.
 “The intelligence of Paulhan was obvious.
 And for her it became a kind of obsession.”